Monday, April 14, 2014

 Update: Professor Bainbridge posted a reply.
 Thanks to him for the detailed response, and I agree with much of what he writes.
 To clarify, my point was not about the likelihood of a breach, but rather the possibility of a breach.
 Also, while I appreciate the protection of the business judgment rule and the Shlensky v.
 Wrigley case, I think my hypthetical is different than Shelensky.
 In my hypothetical, the directors openly admit that nonshareholders were the focus of the decision and that shareholders would be hurt in the short and long run.
 While the court in Shlensky generously provided reasons for why not adding stadium lights might help the Cubs in the long run, I don't remember any direct statements by the defendants about shareholders being purposefully ignored.

 Granted, my hypothetical might be a bit far-fetched.
 Any director with good attorneys may be able to just keep silent or mention the possible long-term benefits of their decisions.
 That said, in both Dodge v.
 Ford and eBay v.
 Newmark, the defendants seemed to insist on telling the court that they were not focused on the shareholders.
 Some egos may have been involved.
-I know some professors (such as Professor Gordon Smith) think the rules in those two cases are regulated to closely-held corporations, and while I am not convinced that the general rules are so limited, I do note that the chance of a majority of a public company board openly admiting that shareholder interests were discarded is extremely close to zero.
+I know some professors (such as Professor Gordon Smith) think the rules in those two cases are regulated to closely-held corporations, and while I am not convinced that the general rules are so limited, I do note that the chance of a majority of a public company board openly admiting that shareholder interests were ignored is extremely close to zero.

 In the end, I agree with Professor Bainbridge that a breach is highly unlikely, but that Cook "would have been wise to be more temperate in his remarks."
 Where Professor Bainbridge and I may part company is that I maintain that there is a possibility of a breach if the directors (of a corporation incorporated in a state without a constituency statute) openly admit completely disregarding shareholder interests.